Preparing For an Interview, Part Two: Researchers (for Print and Online Media)

 (Note: interviewing scientists is no picnic for reporters either.
 The previous post dealt with how reporters can prepare for science interviews.
 Also, this post focuses primarily on how to prepare for a phone or in-person interview with a print or online reporter.
-I plan to write a separate piece on radio and TV interviews soon.)
+I wrote a separate post on preparing for radio and TV interviews.)

 Take Your Time, Do Your Homework

 If you get a call from a reporter who wants to interview you about your work, don’t rush yourself.
 Ask the reporter a couple questions first: Who is the reporter?
 Who is he/she writing for?
 What, specifically, do they want to know about?
 For example, if the reporter is calling about a specific paper, are they interested in the science for its own sake?
 Or are they primarily interested in potential medical/technological/whatever applications of that science?
 In short, know your audience.